 Until late in my life, I didn’t really eat greens, and when I’d had them they’d always been Collard greens cooked forever with ham hocks or salt pork – delicious, but something I’ve avoided because of the higher fat and long cooking process.
 If I had only known then, what I know now: that Braised Turnip Greens are quick, delish & healthy, I’d have been eating them a lot more.

-That was a shame because any of the greens, turnip, kale, collard, and beet greens are powerhouses of nutritional value.
+That lack of understanding was a shame because any of the greens, turnip, kale, collard, and beet greens are powerhouses of nutritional value.
 Even radish greens are great for you!

 Then steps in my sister-in-law.
 Her turnip Greens were fresh, bright, healthy, AND delicious – and I’m a convert.
 She doesn’t use recipes – just throws things together and they turn out wonderfully.
 So I watched her, and called her, and made them and made them again.

 Even so, I need a little guide, so I’ve cobbled together a rough recipe.
 Greens are so good for you, we eat good-sized servings, and some would probably consider this a double portion.
 You could certainly start with one bunch if you have small children and only want modest portions.

 The date in this recipe is a surprise ingredient, I know!
 My sister-in-law used a bit of sugar, but I was inspired…try it, it is truly wonderful in the recipe.
 A few raisins would work as well.
 They add just a touch of sweetness and an indescribable flavor that enhances the greens.
 I’ve always loved to add a touch of vinegar to my greens; here you’ll see it in the recipe, but try drizzling a little over the final dish.
 Just a little trick from my German grandpa!
 A little lemon juice is favored by some people, instead.